dataluscorp/browser/docs/contributing/debugging/stacktrace_report.rst

 Requirements
 ------------

-You need a binary build of Firefox from
+You need a binary build of Datalus from
-`Mozilla.org <https://www.mozilla.org/firefox/>`__.
+`Mozilla.org <https://www.mozilla.org/datalus/>`__.
 SeaMonkey and
 Thunderbird also support crash reporting.

 Mozilla's crash report server currently only has debug information for